-- Create pedestrian and bicycle-friendly paths on the Knill Property (east of MD 27 and south of - Watersville Road).
-While these paths are future goals for the Town the plans for these paths are incorporated as Adopted/Planned into the Carroll County Bike-Ped Master Plan because they were Adopted in the TMAMP. - Connect the Town to the existing County trails at Gillis Falls Regional Park.
-The 2006 Mount Airy Environs Community Comprehensive Plan (2006 MAECCP) calls for a bicycle and pedestrian greenway to this location.1xxix - There is a desire to connect the rail trail east to Baltimore County.
-Figure 3 There is an opportunity to connect with the planned Patapsco Regional Greenway.
+- Create pedestrian and bicycle-friendly paths on the "Knill" Property (east of MD 27 and south of - Watersville Road).
+Mention of this connection is Adopted into the 2013 TMACMP, but there is no alignment on the Parks and Recreation Map. - Connect the Town to the existing County trails at Gillis Falls Regional Park.
+The 2006 Mount Airy Environs Community Comprehensive Plan (2006 MAECCP) calls for a bicycle and pedestrian greenway to this location.^{Ixxix} - There is a desire to connect the rail trail east to Baltimore County.
+There is an opportunity to connect with the planned Patapsco Regional Greenway.